Wrotham Park Estate Co Ltd v Parkside Homes Ltd: Judgment

 Brightman J (as he then was) awarded damages of £2,500 as a substitute for an injunction.
 The damages were measured as the amount that might reasonably have been demanded by the plaintiff as payment for relaxing the covenant, being 5% of the developer's anticipated profit.
 He refused to make an order to demolish the houses built, preferring to award damages under Lord Cairns' Act, saying:

 Impact

-The jurisdiction for Wrotham Park damages has been expanded and clarified in subsequent cases, and was summarized by the Judicial Committee of the Privy Council in 2009:
+The jurisdiction for Wrotham Park damages has been expanded and clarified in subsequent cases, and was summarised by the Judicial Committee of the Privy Council in 2009: